Photo Credit: Schlage

 Schlage offers a variety of smart locks for both commercial and residential use.
 All of the company’s smart locks can be managed and unlocked with the Schlage Home mobile app.
 Others — known as Schlage keypad locksets — include a keypad so users can open the door by entering a code.

 Each of Schlage’s smart locks offers different capabilities and functions, so you should choose locks depending on your needs.
-For example, your choice might be informed by whether you want to use voice assistants or smart home integrations alongside your Schlage lock, and if you’d like to be able to lock and unlock your home remotely.
+For example, your choice might be informed by whether you want to use voice assistants or smart home integrations alongside your Schlage lock.
+Additionally, it may be informed by if you’d like to be able to lock and unlock your home remotely.

 Some of Schlage’s most popular smart lock offerings are:

-- Connected Keypads: A great entry point for a smart home ecosystem.
-Provides security and features with affordability in mind.
+• Connected Keypads.
+A great entry point for a smart home ecosystem, Schlage Connected Keypads provide security and features with affordability in mind.

 Review of the Schlage Encode WiFi Deadbolt

-The Schlage Encode Smart WiFi Deadbolt is a powerful lockset that offers convenience and security, no matter where you install it.
+The Schlage Encode WiFi smart lock is a powerful lockset that offers convenience and security no matter where you install it.
 Read on for an in-depth look at the Encode’s features, pricing, and pros and cons.

 Features

-- A PIN system that allows residents to distribute entry codes to friends and family, and delivery PINs that expire or only work at recurring times for more general use.
+• A PIN system.
+Allows residents to distribute entry codes to friends and family, and delivery PINs that expire or only work at recurring times for more general use.

-- App notification alerts whenever a code you provide is used.
+• App notification alerts.
+Receive real-time notifications whenever a code you provide is used.

-- Encode can lock automatically after a customizable amount of time.
+• Encode locks automatically.
+Locks automatically after a customizable amount of time.

-- An alarm that sounds when the Encode detects a break-in attempt.
+• Alarms.
+An alarm sounds when the Encode detects a break-in attempt.

-- Use of the Schlage mobile app to lock and unlock doors and send lock codes.
+• Schlage mobile app.
+Empowers you to lock and unlock doors and send lock codes remotely.

 Schlage Encode price